Head On (video game): Reception

 Head On was a commercial success in arcades.
-In Japan, it became Gremlin's most successful export.
+In Japan, it became Gremlin's most successful export and a highly influential game in the period after the Space Invaders boom.
 It was Japan's fourth highest-grossing arcade game of 1979, below Space Invaders, Galaxian and Sega's Monaco GP.
 Head On was also the fourth highest-earning arcade video game of 1979 in the United States, below Space Invaders, Football and Sprint 2.

 Legacy

+Head On's relation to Pac-Man (1980) as a game about collecting dots inside of a maze-like structure has been noted by commentators and historians.
+Though there has not been direct confirmation on its influence, the importance of Head On in Japan around the time of Pac-Man's development suggests a correlation between the two.
+Several evolutions on the Head On formula released in 1979 including Space Chaser (1979) and Car Hunt (1979) bear further resemblance to Pac-Man.

 Ports of Head On for the Commodore 64 and VIC-20 were released in 1982.
 In Japan, the game was released for the PC-8801 and Sharp MZ computers.
 Head On later appeared in the Sega Saturn collection Sega Memorial Selection Vol.1 and in the PlayStation 2 collection Sega Ages Vol. 23.